 It depends on where you live, really.
 In the United States there are few guidelines for tattooing, and even fewer for aftercare.

-But just 7 states, including Alabama, Arkansas, Delaware, Louisiana, Massachusetts, Michigan, and North Dakota, require tattoo artists to provide their customers with aftercare instructions mandated by the public health department.
+- Only seven states -- Alabama, Arkansas, Delaware, Louisiana, Massachusetts, Michigan, and North Dakota -- require tattoo artists to provide their customers with aftercare instructions mandated by the public health department.

 Dermatologists think this needs to change so that everyone who gets a tattoo also gets instructions on how to take care of it to prevent infections and serious complications.